Lifeng-Liang/DbEntry/doc/en/DataAccess/Configuration.md

 </Leafing.Settings>
 ````

-The above defined the default context to using ``Access`` and the short connection string is ``~test.mdb``.
+The above defined the default context to use ``Access`` and the short connection string is ``~test.mdb``.

-The configure information also can store as a embedded resource xml in the assembly, it is the same format as it in ``App.config/Web.config``, if the setting information is not find in ``App.config/Web.config``, it will search for assemblies to get it, if all failed, it will raise an exception.
+The configure information also could store as a embedded resource xml in the assembly, it is the same format as it in ``App.config/Web.config``, if the setting information is not find in ``App.config/Web.config``, it will search for assemblies to get it, if all failed, it will raise an exception.

 The file name of this embedded resource file must have the postfix ".config.xml".
 For example: